-I occasionally take a side gig that is way different than what you might expect because I have an opening in my schedule, I could use the money, and the person offering the job is an acquaintance.
+I occasionally take a side gig that is way different from what you might expect because I’m asked by an acquaintance, and I have the time.

-I got this gig which was nice and quick.
+I got this one scientific illustration gig in which was nice and quick.
 The client then approached me with the idea that I get into this field and start doing jobs like this regularly.
-When people come at me so openly willing to help, I don't have the heart to just stop them right there and tell them I'm not interested.
+When people come at me so openly willing to help, I don’t have the heart to just stop them right there and tell them I’m not interested.

-[This niche] is not something I want to be doing the majority of my time.
-It's not something I want to be known for.
-It's not something I'd even put in my portfolio because gah, boring.
+Scientific illustration is not something I want to be doing the majority of my time.
+It’s not something I want to be known for.
+It’s not something I’d even put in my portfolio because it’s boring.

 In each and every case I’ve described, the person giving the career advice was coming from their own experience, and genuinely thought it was a great career choice.
 When someone is coming from their experience, they have great conviction, and if you’re feeling a little shaky, you might actually listen to them.
 Be careful not to fall into this trap.